-Medical research on the long-term effects of living kidney donation has been conducted for the last 15 years or so, and there is need for much more research.
-In the meantime, the general conclusions from research to date include:
+Some medical research on the long-term effects of living kidney donation has been conducted, and there is need for much more research.
+In the meantime, the general conclusions from research to date are:

 - The general health and kidney function of living kidney donors are as good as the general population.

 - The mortality rate of living donors is better than the general population, possibly because living donors, prior to donation, tend to be healthier than the general population.

-- Where differences in health in the donor population have been found, there have been slightly higher incidences of:> High blood pressure (hypertension)> Excess protein in the urine (proteinuria)> High blood pressure, protein in urine, and fluid retention in pregnant women (preeclampsia)
+- Where differences in health in the donor population have been found, there have been slightly higher incidences of high blood pressure (hypertension), excess protein in the urine (proteinuria), and high blood pressure, protein in urine, and fluid retention in pregnant women (preeclampsia).

 Staying Healthy After Donation

 Medical studies suggest there are few health consequences from donating a kidney.
 However, some precautions naturally are in order.
 For example, you may need to limit or give up activities that could damage your remaining kidney, such as rough contact sports (for example, boxing or American football).